l-ablaoui/IQVN/readme.md

-# Image Loader

-This project demonstrates a basic implementation of a backend using FastAPI and a frontend using HTML and JavaScript to load an image from the backend upon clicking a button.
+# Incremental Querying for Video Navigation

+This repository demonstrates an implementation of a video content retrieval system that combines several video interaction methods:

+- classic interactions (timeline navigation, textual search)
+- image based interactions (image search, image crop search)
+- semantic representations (2D scatterplot of vide embeddings)

+The implementation is divided into a python-coded fastAPI backend server that performs video analysis (leveraging a VLM for search and semantic representation), and an html/javascript-coded frontend that presents the different video interactions

 ## Backend (FastAPI)